ukwa/ukwa-pywb/docs/npld_access_controls.md

 A test is provided for verifying the application of the block rules

-Running `py.test -vv ukwa_pywb/test/test_npld_block.py` will launch docker-compose with nginx and pywb to perform the tests.
+Running `py.test -s -vv ukwa_pywb/test/test_npld_block.py` will launch docker-compose to build the local image, and orchestrate with an instance of nginx to perform these tests.

+(Docker Compose should be installed before running this test).